makerdao/dss-test/README.md

 ### MCD

-An `DssInstance` is mostly just for keeping a bundle of references to all the common mcd contracts.
+A `DssInstance` is mostly just for keeping a bundle of references to all the common mcd contracts.
 If you are doing integration testing this can be loaded from the chainlog automatically with `MCD.loadFromChainlog()`. `MCD` also provides some high level functions:

  * `initIlk(...)` - This will deploy a new ilk to the `DssInstance` along with standard liquidation and oracle components.